Religion in Guinea-Bissau: Islam

 A mosque in Bafatá, Guinea-Bissau.

 Most of Guinea-Bissau's Muslims belong to Sunni Islam and follow Sufi orders.
-Islam is practiced most widely by the Fula, Soninke, Susu and Mandinka ethnic groups, and Muslims generally live in the north and northeast.
+Islam is practiced most widely by the Fula, Soninke, Nalu, Biafada, Susu, and Mandinka ethnic groups, and Muslims generally live in the north and northeast.

 Islam arrived in Guinea-Bissau before the 12th-century with trans-Saharan traders.
 Initial growth of Islam was limited to the rulers and trading elites of Guinea-Bissau.
 Major expansion of Islam among the mainstream happened in the 18th and 19th centuries, after the invasion by Biafada kingdom, and the waves of Fulani jihads that arrived from the north led by Musa Ibrahim, Ibrahim Sori, El Hadj Umar Tall and Koli Tenguella.
+The share of Muslims is believed to be growing in Guinea-Bissau as a result of increased conversion to Islam, and immigration from neighboring Guinea-Conakry.